-7 Tips for Growing Hosta Plants
+Growing Hosta Plants

 If you are considering hostas in your landscaping this year, or want to make the ones you have look even better, take a look below at 7 tips for growing hosta plants successfully.

 Many people turn to hostas when they want to fill a large space easily, or if they have a less than green thumb since hostas are so easy to grow!
 We use hosta plants to fill the area under our deck.
 It adds a lot of color and they are so easy to maintain.

 With a few easy tips and tricks you too can enjoy hostas that come back thriving year after year.

-1. Plant in well tilled soil.
+Plant Hostas in well tilled soil.

 Hostas grow FAST and love to spread their roots out wide.
 It is important that you plant hostas in well tilled soil so that they can grow as needed.
 This will also make it easier to separate the hostas when it comes time to do so.

-2. Don’t go for instant gratification.
+Don’t go for instant gratification.

 The hostas will grow and spread quickly, so there is no need to crowd them to try to fill in an empty space.
 Instead, be sure you are placing your hostas at least 18 inches apart from each other (certain varieties may require more) so they can grow and spread as they need.